ePages-de/epages-devportal/_posts/2017/2017-04-27-how-epages-made-me-feel-welcome-right-away.md

 The first ePagees I met in person were two colleagues from HR.
 They organized a welcome breakfast accompanied by a short presentation concerning company structure, special events, and general HR information.
 This way I received a good overview and became a little bit more relaxed.
-Afterwards I was invited to an office tour where I got to know most of my new colleagues and tried to remember as many of their names as I could {% emoji wink %}.
+Afterwards I was invited to an office tour where I got to know most of my new colleagues and tried to remember as many of their names as I could 😉.
 This way I also met the different teams and learned about their main tasks.
 I ended up in my new office and had some time to organize my new desk and have a first chat with my own team which is UX & Content.